 To make it commercially viable, you need to keep these costs to a minimum and part of that is not pay for more space than you need.
 That being said, a money-making retail store isn’t always the goal.

 Take Nike’s Time Square flagship store, for example, which has a basketball court with cameras to record shots and treadmills with screens mimicking famous running routes.
 It’s not its purpose to be a huge money-making store, but it has become an attraction that boosts brand engagement and awareness.

-Reasons for deciding to buy offline, can be extra delivery costs, missing interaction or the fact that most customers have had at a bad experience in the past when buying online.
+Reasons for deciding to buy offline can be to avoid delivery costs, desired interaction or the fact that most customers have had a bad experience in the past when buying online.